Dolmen of Guadalperal: Description and history

 The dolmen consists of 150 granite stones, called orthostats, placed in a vertical arrangement to form an ovoid chamber 5 m in diameter.
 They are preceded by an access corridor about 21 m long and 1.4 m wide.
 At the end of the corridor, at the entrance of the chamber, there is a menhir about two metres high that has carving that might be a snake and several cups.
 It may be a representation of the river.
 These figures may have served as protection for the site.
-The chamber, of the anta type, a common construction in the west of the Iberian Peninsula, consists of 140 stones and was covered with a mound of earth and gravel.
+The chamber, of the Anta (architecture) type, a common construction in the west of the Iberian Peninsula, consists of 140 stones and was covered with a mound of earth and gravel.
 It is surrounded by another circular ring that contained the upper mound.